Halsyon/Halsyon/README.md

 ## I keep learning new things in BackEnd Development

-- 🔭 I’m currently working on projects job4j_synchronous_messaging
+- 🔭 I’m currently working on projects job4j_synchronous_messaging and automated_accounting

 - 🌱 I’m currently learning java
 - 💪 I like to write code
 - 🎉 I love to play the guitar